3 Keys to Make Your Home Care Agency a Long-Term Destination for Caregivers

 Higher pay isn’t the only factor that can insulate you from the caregiver turnover crisis and position your agency as a place where caregivers plan to stay for a long time.

 Any home care agency owner knows that one of the hottest topics in home care is the caregiver turnover crisis.

-I want to discuss some of the issues at the root of the caregiver turnover crisis.
 There’s consensus among many industry experts that with present economic conditions, the turnover crisis may not be fully solved until the home care industry finds a way to make caregiving a career destination for more caregivers.

 It’s important to recognize that not all the factors that might make caregiving a more desirable career destination are within your control; some important ones, like the ability to pay your caregivers significantly higher wages while preserving your margins, may not be reasonable until larger shifts happen in the industry and the economy.

-However, there are still a great many levers you can pull to help make your agency a long-term place to stay rather than a pit stop.
+However, there are still many levers you can pull to help make your agency a long-term place to stay rather than a pit stop.
 You can gain a strong competitive advantage by focusing on the areas that are within your control.
 Here are three keys that I believe are essential to making your home care agency a long-term destination for caregivers:

 Key #1: Understand the persona of your ideal caregiver and focus your recruitment strategy on areas and channels that target this persona.

 You should focus on finding individuals whose primary goal is to give care and are more motivated by meaning than money.
 This sounds easier said than done, and it is—but I’ve seen agencies do it, and I did it in my own agency.
 I found this to be a very powerful way to keep my turnover down and my quality up while I was a home care owner.